 It’s easy for small companies with a stack of to-dos to see the GDPR as a burden.
 But in reality, it’s something that can be used to your advantage, adding value to your business.

 By proving to potential and existing customers that your organisation is compliant with new laws that protect the rights of citizens just like you (and your customers), you could bring in more business.

-No one likes having their data lost, stolen, damaged, misused or shared without proper consent, and doing everything you can to protect your customers and grow their trust could be a unique selling point.
+No one likes having their data lost, stolen, damaged, misused, or shared without proper consent, and doing everything you can to protect your customers and grow their trust could be a unique selling point.

 So, from fines to compensation claims, there are certainly serious reasons to get GDPR-compliant.
 But on a real-world level, see it as being worth your while to get organised behind the scenes, earn your customers’ trust, and be the company that respects personal data, rather than letting it sit on a long-forgotten spreadsheet.

-Will the GDPR apply to my business?
+Does GDPR apply to my business?

-So the first question you need to ask yourself, is how often does your business deal with personal data?
+So the first question you need to ask yourself is, how often does your business deal with personal data?
 This includes your customer data of course, but have you factored in supplier data?
 Past and present employees?
 And is there anything else you’ve collected, that doesn’t fall into any of these groups?